 Volatility of Share Price and Market Price of the Common Shares.
 The price of the shares of resource companies tends to be volatile.
-Fluctuations in the world of metal prices in response to, among other things, the COVID-19 pandemic and many other elements beyond the control of the Company could materially affect the price of the common shares of the Company.
+Fluctuations in the world of metal prices in response to many other elements beyond the control of the Company could materially affect the price of the common shares of the Company.